Gbps/nitefury-openocd-flashing-guide/README.md

      Tue Sep 27 03:50:21 AM UTC 2022
      ```

-   - This will take approximately **3 minutes.** It might not display anything for long periods of time.
+   - This will take approximately **1 minutes 30 seconds.** It might not display anything for long periods of time.

 If all goes well, the new bitstream is flashed!
 Congratulations!